 Positions of responsibility to suit everyone

-In all three divisions of the school, pupils can volunteer to take on responsibility and we will do our best to find a role to suit their skills.
+In all three divisions of the school, pupils can volunteer to take on responsibility and we will support them to find a role to suit their skills.
 This could be helping out with our younger pupils e.g. listening to young readers, acting as prep-room assistants or helping with after-school care.
-Alternatively, they might become a School or House prefect or Captain, a library assistant, a Sports Team Captain, a CCF Officer, a Student Council Representative, a subject prefect.
+Alternatively, they might become a School or House Prefect or Captain, a Library Assistant, a Sports Team Captain, a CCF Officer, a Student Council Representative, a Subject Prefect.
 They can even bring us their own ideas and we may be able to create a role just for them.

 Careers and University Advice

 Whatever our pupils’ aspirations beyond school, they will get guidance and careers advice from our excellent specialist Careers Service which is available to both our pupils and their parents.
-In the Middle School, pupils are introduced to a variety of careers with talks and seminars from former pupils and parents.
-In the Sixth Form, the guidance is intensified and includes individual support for university applications (including specialist applications to Medicine, Veterinary Medicine and Oxbridge), work-based training courses, academic scholarships and GAP year advice.
+In the Lower and Middle School, pupils are introduced to a variety of careers with sessions delivered through our daily tutor programme as well as talks and seminars from former pupils and parents.
+In the Sixth Form, the guidance is intensified and includes individual support for university applications (including specialist applications to Medicine, Veterinary Medicine and Oxbridge), degree apprenticeships and work-based training courses, academic scholarships and GAP year advice.
 They will also be able to practise their interview skills with an independent external interviewer.